VMRO-DPMNE: Foundation and rise to power

 In 2001, the party participated in a government of national unity.
 VMRO–DPMNE's government was defeated at the 2002 parliamentary elections.
 In an alliance with the Liberal Party of Macedonia, VMRO–DPMNE won 28 out of 120 seats.
 In 2004, Trajkovski died in a plane crash and Branko Crvenkovski was elected president, defeating VMRO–DPMNE's candidate Saško Kedev.
 After losing the 2002 elections, Georgievski left the party and established the VMRO-NP in 2004.

 Nikola Gruevski was elected as the new leader of the party in May 2003.
 The widespread public support for EU membership in the 2000s encouraged the party to evolve into a moderate and pro-European party.
 It also rebranded itself as centre-right and Christian democratic.
 VMRO-DPMNE opposed the legalisation of the Tetovo University in early 2004.
 The party became the largest party in parliament again after a net gain of over a dozen seats in the 2006 parliamentary elections.
 With 44 of 120 seats, the party formed a government in coalition with the DPA again, with Gruevski becoming the prime minister.
 In its 2006 party programme, it emphasised the pursuit of EU and NATO membership as its major foreign policy goals.
 On 15 May 2007, the party became an observer-member of the European People's Party.
+With its rise to power in 2006, unemployment decreased, having declined from 37% in 2005 to 28% in 2014.

 The party won 2008 early parliamentary elections.
-In the 120-seat Assembly, VMRO–DPMNE won 63 seats and formed a coalition government with the Democratic Union for Integration.
+In the 120-seat Assembly, VMRO–DPMNE won 63 seats and formed a coalition government with the Democratic Union for Integration (DUI).
+Along with DUI, it used the Ohrid Framework Agreement not to apply meritocracy for employment in the public administration, as minority parties employed people based on ethnic criteria.
 In 2009, the VMRO–DPMNE-led coalition "For a better Macedonia" won 56 out of 84 municipalities, the party's presidential candidate Gjorge Ivanov also won the presidential election.
 The party won again in the 2011 early parliamentary elections.
 VMRO–DPMNE won 56 seats of the 120-seat Assembly of the Republic of Macedonia, the party formed a government in coalition with the Democratic Union for Integration in the Macedonian Parliament (mandate period 2011–2015).
 In 2014, early parliamentary elections were held together with the presidential election, VMRO–DPMNE won again 61 seats of the 120-seat Assembly and formed a government in coalition with the Democratic Union for Integration (mandate period 2014–2018).